“DNA ligase joins two DNA fragments by forming a phosphodiester bond between them using a molecule of energy.”

 Always store buffer at -20°C to protect the ATP.

 The time and temperature for incubation of ligation reactions are very crucial.
 All the DNA ligases are generally active at room temperature, however, the optimum activity of DNA ligase obtained at 16°C temperature (see the graph above).

 You can incubate the sample at room temperature for 2 hours or at 16°C overnight.

 One of the commercially available DNA ligase called “Ampligase” DNA ligase can work efficiently even at a higher temperature of more than 95°C.

 The “ampligase” is isolated from the thermophilic bacteria having a half-life of 48 hours at 65°C and 1 hour at 95°C.

-This DNA ligase can be stably worked for more 500 thermal cycles.
-At higher temperature, a higher ligation specificity and activity can be achieved.
+This DNA ligase can be stably worked for more than 50 thermal cycle reaction.
+At higher temperatures, a higher ligation specificity and activity can be achieved.

 Application of DNA ligase:

 - Ligates the cohesive blunt ends as well as sticky ends.